Here are the details of our induction week for our September intake: Induction

 The most important thing that you do when you arrive, is register as a DIT student.

-Two events have been scheduled for your registration and ID card collection:
+Two events have been scheduled for your registration and ID card collection during the induction week:

-ERASMUS/EXCHANGE Students only: Tuesday 5th September from 10.00 am to 11.30 am only at the students services office in DIT Aungier Street.
+ERASMUS/EXCHANGE Students only: Monday 10th September at 2.30pm at the students services office in DIT Aungier Street.

-INTERNATIONAL Students only: Wednesday 6th September from 13.30 pm to 16.00 pm only at the same location.
+INTERNATIONAL Students only: Monday 10th September at 9.30am at the same location.